Logo

 ...

-REFER TO CHARTS BENEATH THE REFERENCE MAP FOR FULL June, 2023 BUNGALOW STATS BROKEN DOWN BY CITY/REGION:
+SEE CHARTS BENEATH THE REFERENCE MAP FOR FULL APRIL 2025 BUNGALOW STATS BROKEN DOWN BY CITY/REGION:

 • Total number of Bungalows Sold on the month